 Rockville Domestic Violence Lawyer

 Being charged with domestic violence and facing a potential conviction may be overwhelming.
 A conviction may adversely affect employment and other professional opportunities, and child custody if children are involved.
 While fighting domestic violence charges alone and navigate the complicated legal system might be difficult, a compassionate Rockville domestic violence lawyer could offer assistance.
-A knowledgeable attorney may be able to fight to achieve the best legal resolution possible on your behalf.
+A knowledgeable criminal defense attorney may be able to fight to achieve the best legal resolution possible on your behalf.

 Domestic Violence Laws